 Sue: The Doctor is taking his time getting involved in this story.

 Me: Can you blame him?

-Sue: There are a lot of porno moustaches in this one.
-I’m pretty sure that’s Jason King standing over there.
+Sue: There are lots of porno moustaches in this one.
+I’m pretty sure that’s Jason King over there.

-Another beacon is destroyed and its fragments are stolen by the pirates.
+Another beacon is destroyed and the fragments are stolen by the pirates.

-Sue: I’m a bit bored of this now.
-There are far too many characters and far too much yakking.
-And when people aren’t yakking we have to watch the same footage of spaceships docking over and over and over.
+Sue: I’m bored of this now.
+There are too many characters and too much yakking.
+And when people aren’t yakking, we have to watch the same spaceships docking over and over again.

-The pirates, Caven and Dervish enter a beacon, a few minutes after the TARDIS has plonked itself there.
+Two pirates named Caven and Dervish enter the beacon a few minutes after the TARDIS plonks itself there.